-All finance applications must comply with CHFA Procedures, and the requirements of the CHFA/DOH Consolidated Application.
-Building materials, products, fabrications, assemblies, equipment and systems for all proposed development projects (rehabilitations and new construction), and all capital improvement repair, replacements and installations, must comply with all applicable Building Codes, State and Federal regulations and the current Multifamily Design & Construction and Sustainability Standards - CHFA.
+All finance and LIHTC applications must comply with CHFA Procedures, and the requirements of the CHFA/DOH Consolidated Application.
+Building materials, products, fabrications, assemblies, equipment and systems for all proposed development projects (rehabilitations and new construction), and all capital improvement repair, replacements and installations, must comply with all applicable Building Codes, State and Federal regulations and the current CHFA Multifamily Design & Construction Standards.
 However, if a Notice of Funding Availability (NOFA) or the Qualified Allocation Plan (QAP) has different requirements, the more restrictive requirements shall take precedence.

 Sufficient detail must be provided to enable the development team's estimator to determine the project cost data to be submitted on the PCS and ETPB finance application exhibits, and to facilitate CHFA Technical Services' review.
-Other documents required at this stage include recommendations for the phasing and schedule of the construction, site and landscape plans, structural, mechanical, electrical, plumbing and fire protection plans and other information such as soil boring documents, consistent with construction documents at varied phases of completeness as described below.